 “Community engagement and education make the island stronger,” Mayor James Yarbrough said.
 “Galveston University is a unique opportunity for residents to get involved in the civic process and I would encourage everyone to sign up for it.”

-During the fall program, participants will get a crash course in how the City develops its budget and learn about the projects and progress underway across the island.
+During the spring program, participants will get a crash course in how the City develops its budget and learn about the projects and progress underway across the island.

 Students will take a trolley tour of City properties and learn about how the City manages its parks and special events.
 Galveston University also includes a visit to the police department to learn about how the City keeps residents safe and builds relationships between officers and the community.

 The final course includes a roundtable at Garten Verein for students to spend time discussing opportunities and concerns that exist in our community with the Mayor, City Manager, Police Chief and Fire Chief.
 At the end of the program, graduates will be recognized for their dedication to their community during a Galveston City Council meeting.

 “We’re really proud to offer the Galveston University program,” City Manager Brian Maxwell said.
 “We want an engaged citizenry and we welcome every opportunity to listen and learn from our citizens.
 Throughout the nine-week course, Galveston University provides ample opportunities for staff to work closely with the people we serve.”

 Sarah Moore Click, a Galveston resident and graduate of the inaugural Galveston University class, said the program should be a requirement for all residents.

 “I have never been so proud to be a Galvestonian.
 The way all of the departments of our City work together is really impressive,” Moore Click said.